How to Achieve a First-Class Honours (1st) in UK University Essays

 2. The Signposting Check: Review the first sentence of every paragraph.
 Can you still follow the logical progression of your argument using only those transition sentences?
 If not, your signposting is weak.

 3. The Bibliography Verification: Cross-reference every single in-text citation with your final reference list.
-Ensure absolute consistency with your university's guidelines (APA, Harvard, or OSCOLA).
+If you are struggling with formatting, consult your university writing centre or a professional citation audit service to ensure absolute consistency with your university's guidelines.

 Struggling to Hit the 70% Mark?